Hugo Ayala

 Hugo Ayala Castro (born 31 March 1987) is a Mexican former professional footballer who played as a centre-back.

-A clean and technical defender, Ayala is best known for his seasons and achievements with Liga MX side Tigres UANL.
-Since February 2023, he works as assistant for Tigres' head coach Marco Antonio Ruiz.
+Ayala spent the majority of his playing career with Tigres UANL, where he holds the record for most appearances.

 Club career

 Atlas

 Hugo Ayala started his professional career with Atlas.
 He made his official debut in 2006 as a starter against C.D.
 Guadalajara.
 Although Atlas lost 3–1 he became an often used substitute ending the season.
-In the next season he starting showing great talent in defending and became a starter in Atlas's defensive line up, leading Atlas all the way to the quarter finals to face Club América, but lost to them in an aggregate score of (7–4).
+In the next season he starting showing great talent in defending and became a starter in Atlas's defensive line up, leading Atlas all the way to the quarter-finals to face Club América, but lost to them in an aggregate score of (7–4).
 Throughout his career with Atlas he was mostly used as a substitute until the manager, Ricardo La Volpe, took his place as manager of Atlas.
 La Volpe then started having confidence in Ayala, and made Ayala a starter and captain for Atlas.